A Fistful of Collars

 “Thanks?”
 Shadow Lass replied, unsure of what else to say.

-“You’re welcome,” the officer chuckled, “My niece helps out with Beta Squadron and said Halleran gave them a stone wall when they were trying to stop an influx of new drugs to the city.
+“You’re welcome,” the officer chuckled, “My niece helps out with Beta Squadron and said Halleran gave them a stone wall when they were trying to investigate a series of embezzlements.
 Figure it helps to keep the superheroines apprised of things so White Collar doesn’t drag their feet too slowly on solving crimes.”

 “We’ll do our best to keep a fire lit under his ass if there’s something actionable, officer,” Panzer promised with a curt nod, “Be back in ten.”